awdp-avoice/dev-guide/README.md

 - Translate all Chinese content to English, and ideally more languages.
 Exactly how to do this requires some discovery and discussion.
 There are a few axes of variations in the potential approach:
   - Do we only translate to English or also other languages?
 Which languages?
   - Do we commit the translated content in the repo?
 Or do we do something like automatic whole-page translations in the browser using Google Translation service?
   - If we commit the translated content in the repo, we probably want to use LLMs to do the translations, but which LLM, and how to feed the content?
 Do we copy-paste manually or use an API?
 How much will it cost?
-How do deal with the deeply nested content in the WeChat article HTML files?
+How to deal with the deeply nested content in the WeChat article HTML files?
 - Migrate to Astro, ideally with new designs from "kylan" (this is his/her WeChat name).